 Electronic devices can be distracting in the school setting and the school cannot be held responsible for the safety of these items.
-Students may not bring electronic devices, including cell phones to our elementary school unless authorized by the classroom teacher to be utilized for a class assignment or project.
-Students may not bring anything to school that is not directly involved in learning for that day.
+Students should not bring electronic devices, including cell phones to our elementary school.
 If a student does bring an electronic device to school, the school system is not responsible for loss, theft, or damage to the device.
-All communication between students and their parents/guardians will occur through the school.